Presidential Evaluation Policy

 Evaluation Process and Timeline

-- The Board of Trustees shall undertake a performance evaluation of the President on an annual basis.
+- The Board shall undertake a performance evaluation of the President on an annual basis.

-- The President shall initiate the evaluation process by preparing and submitting a self-evaluation that addresses higher level activities for the just concluded year and proposed goals for the upcoming year.
-The President will submit his self-evaluation to the Board chair by August 1 of each year.
+- The President shall initiate the evaluation process by preparing and submitting a self-evaluation that addresses higher level activities and performance measures and goals for the just concluded year.
+The President shall submit his self-evaluation to the Board chair by August 1 of each year.

 - Members of the Board shall review the President’s self-evaluation.

-- Thereafter, the Board Chair or his/her designee shall prepare a written evaluation and meet with the President to review the evaluation and reach agreement on goals for the upcoming year.
+- The Chair shall then prepare a written evaluation and meet with the President to review the evaluation.

-Commencing in 2007 and every third year thereafter, or at such other interval as the Board of Trustees deems appropriate, the Board shall engage an outside consultant to design and conduct a peer review assessment of the performance of the university, its President and its Board.
+Commencing in 2021 and every third year thereafter, or at such other interval as the Board of Trustees deems appropriate, the Board shall engage an outside consultant to design and conduct a peer review assessment of the performance of the university and its President.
 Such peer review assessment shall be designed to compare UNF with other comparable universities that represent the highest performing universities of comparable size and mission.
 The peer review process shall, among other things, solicit feedback from faculty, staff, students and the community.
 The peer review shall be conducted in a manner so that the confidentiality of survey individuals providing feedback is maintained.
 The peer review shall supplement, and not replace, the annual performance evaluation of the president.

 Evaluating and supporting the President is among the most important responsibilities of the Board of Trustees.
 We believe the process described in this report reflects best practices for Presidential evaluation and, if implemented, will cause UNF to reside among the best universities in this important responsibility.